HotelsDotCom/FibOS/README.md

 ### Loaded Sprites
 ![FibOS panel loaded sprites](readme/fibos-panel-6.jpg)

-Once the 'analyze' button is pressed, the tool checks for all DOM elements with a css 'background-image' property set and stores sprite infos in a checkable list.
+Once the 'analyze' button is pressed, the tool checks for all DOM elements with a css `background-image` property set and stores sprites in a checkable list.

 Checking a sprite from the list, the tool will show the selected sprite (or image) with red semi-transparent boxes representing the actual used pixels.

-This is useful to check for re-usable areas of a sprite, or for easily check overlapping areas.
+This is useful to check for re-usable areas of a sprite, overlapping areas, wrong areas set, and so on.

 ---